DavidHearl/chiropractic-website/README.md

 ## Future Updates
 * Feedback from the final testing suggested that clickable links be attached to the logo, bca and gcc.
 * Create an online oppointment calendar and be able to select appointment times.
+* Infuture Duncan plans to set up some social media pages.
+Once this is done icons to the relivant sites can be added.

 ## Deployment
 The website was deployed through the GitHub 'pages' feature.
 It can be acessed through the link below.